spatialos/database-sync-worker/README.md

 3. Configure SpatialOS to start a single DBSync.
 4. Send DBSync commands from your workers to read and write to the hierarchy data.
 5. Receive updates in your workers and clients that reflect the state of the hierarchy data in the database.

-## Prerequisites

-* Moderate to experienced familiarity with SpatialOS concepts, project structure and configuration. **This project is intended for developers who want to extend their existing SpatialOS project with new capabilities.**
-* Comfortable with cmd/Powershell, or bash.

 ## Project layout